 Mercy Hospital is Southwest Colorado's largest and most technologically advanced medical facility.
 Our areas of specialty include breast diagnostics, cancer care, emergency medicine, a level III trauma unit and radiology.
 As a non-profit hospital that is part of the Centura Health network, Mercy Hospital is committed to improving the health and wellness of the communities it serves in the Four Corners region.

 Bringing world-class orthopedic care home

 From bone health programs that minimize the risk of fractures to sports medicine and joint replacement surgery, our orthopedic surgeons are making sure that no one in the Four Corners area has to leave home to get advanced treatments and excellent results.
-Our recent Healthgrades 5-Star award for our total hip replacement program is the latest indicator of the excellence you can count on.

 Please read Centura Health's current COVID-19 visitor restrictions.
 Contact the hospital directly for additional individual visitor policies that may apply.